-Danielle Eadie, LCSW, was recently appointed Clinical Director of Counseling Services at Daemen College.
+Danielle Eadie, LCSW, was recently appointed Clinical Director of Counseling Services at Daemen University.
 In this role, she is responsible for the oversight and management of counseling services offered at Daemen, as well as furthering the vision and development of clinical services offered through the CHIP Center.

 Eadie has worked in a variety of care settings, most recently serving as Bereavement Manager for the Center of Hospice and Palliative Care, where she oversaw the daily operations and long term strategic plans for the Bereavement Department.
 She has continued to practice as a clinician, with her clinical interests and expertise focusing on life transitions, anxiety and depression, stress management, post-traumatic growth, and grief and loss.
 Additionally, she has served as an Adjunct Faculty member with the University at Buffalo for nearly 5 years.

 A WNY native, Eadie earned her B.A. in Psychology from Canisius College and her Masters of Social Work (MSW) from the University at Buffalo.
 She also holds her Licensed Clinical Social Work (LCSW) credential, which she obtained in 2018.
 She resides in the Town of Tonawanda with her husband, son, and greyhound Esmeralda.